 For structuralists, this approach is simplistic and naïve.
-It presumed the existence of something – the independent, human subject – which they felt was a pretty dubious proposition: in the Twentieth Century, many thinkers followed the likes of Nietzsche and Freud in casting doubt on this notion.
-The solution was to flip the explanation on its head.
-They insisted that it is in fact the social structures which construct those very agents which functionalists supposed to have been their originators.
+It presumes the existence of something – the independent, human subject – which, responding to the philosophical atmosphere inspired by the likes of Nietzsche and Freud, many twentieth century thinkers felt to be, at best, pretty dubious.
+Their solution was to flip the functionalist explanation on its head, and insist that it is in fact the social structures which construct those very agents who functionalists supposed to have been their originators.
 So, to take any given ritual or tradition, like marriage, and to see it as a useful human tool to get things done, is to get things completely the wrong way round.
 The institution of marriage – along with all of the other various social structures of the system – forms the human agents who participate in it.
 The appropriate way to ‘explain’ marriage, in this view, is not to refer to some fictitious set of ‘prior’ agents, but to explain how as an institution it fits in with the structure of the society as a whole: how, for example, it fits with other religious rituals, with political structures and traditions, with legal and economic ones, and so on.

 Undoubtedly, in teaching language analysis, secondary school English teachers are significantly biased towards functionalism.
 Students are encouraged to place writer and reader at the origin of the analysis, and to lean on a range of verbs – choose, use, employ, aim, intend – which reflect this viewpoint, emphasising the text’s language as a tool for getting things done.
 My argument here is not so much that this approach is wrong, but rather that it is unduly – and usually unwittingly – partisan.
 A structuralist approach to language analysis is perfectly possible at school, and ought to be clearly offered to students as an alternative.
 As with so much else in English, lip service is paid to the independence of students’ ideas, but there is a dearth of genuine freedom, and an incapacity to provide the tools necessary to select from alternative approaches.